-BBC Sounds Stop Working in 2023?
+BBC Sounds Stopped Working?
 Everything You Need to Know

-Some listeners won't be able to listen to BBC Sounds from mid-2023.
-Here are the details of who'll be affected and how to keep listening.
+Since mid-2023, some listeners are no longer able to listen to BBC Sounds.
+Here are the details of who's been affected and how to keep listening.

 That's the short of it.
-But to fill you in with everything you need to know, we’ve answered common questions on why BBC Sounds will stop working in 2023 and what you can do.
+But to fill you in with everything you need to know, we’ve answered common questions on why BBC Sounds has stopped working for some and what you can do.

-The BBC is discontinuing its use of the service, SHOUTcast.
+The BBC has discontinued its use of the service, SHOUTcast.
 SHOUTcast relays radio over the internet to SHOUTcast supported devices like connected radio devices.
 This includes some internet radio sets like Pure Evoke Flow.

 They are doing this to focus on more popular technology instead: HLS & DASH.
 So if you have a device using SHOUTcast to play BBC Sounds, this functionality will not work from mid-2023.
 When the BBC will stop using it.